Updated on by

 - Earthwise 50214: extremely quiet and small,

 norecommended for larger yards

 Read on to explore the relative pros and cons of the best corded electric mowers available today.
-Hopefully, our review of each machine will be helpful in allowing you to make a well-informed purchasing decision.
+Hopefully, my research will be helpful in allowing you to make a well-informed purchasing decision.

 Our front-runner, the Greenworks 25022 corded lawn mower comes with a limited 4-year labor and parts warranty.
 The warranty protects against any defects in parts, materials or workmanship, and will replace or repair all parts that, through normal use, have been found to be defective.
 A 2-year limited manufacturer’s warranty is available for both Black & Decker MM2000 and the EM1700.
 The Sun Joe MJ401E Mow Joe comes with a full 2-year warranty, as does the Earthwise 50214.

 We measure electricity’s rate of flow as electric current, and we measure electric current in Amperes, which has been shortened to the letter A or the word Amps.
 The larger the current, the more electricity is running.
 The 5 mowers reviewed range from 8 Amps (the Earthwise 50214) to 13 Amps (the Black & Decker MM2000) with the remaining mowers offering 12 Amps.